 - Use eye drops, gels or ointments to lubricate the surface of the eye (these are sometimes called ‘artificial tears’).

 - Boost the humidity of the air at home and at work by placing bowls of water around the room to evaporate.

-- Some medications can cause dry eye.
-Consult your doctor about side effects of medications you take.
+- Some medication can cause dry eye.
+Consult your doctor about side effects of medication you take.

 - Special plugs can be inserted into the tear ducts to prevent excessive loss of tears.